 Since moving to Los Angeles, I’m really starting to make new friends here.
 I joined the Los Angeles Tennis Association, which is the LGBTQ tennis club associated with the city.
-It seems to be primarily consisting of gay men, which is actually really interesting.
-Since medical school and coming out to my therapist as gay because of the bipolar, I’ve had a lot of trouble making new friends.
+It seems to be primarily consisting of gay men, which is actually really interesting because it’s such a small subset of the community.
+Since medical school and coming out to my therapist as gay, I’ve had a lot of trouble making new friends.
 I’ve always just felt a bit out of place in whichever environment I found myself to be in whether it be the Bay Area, China, or what not.
-It’s not a great feeling to be in that situaiton.
+It’s not a great feeling to be in that situation.

 However, there are instances in Los Angeles when I also don’t feel like I fit in with the people around me as well.
 It’s a bit difficult to do that as a gay Asian man, to be honest.
-Homosexuality in the United States, or in the world in general is I think dominated by the stereotypical tall, muscular, well-endowed caucasian man.
+Homosexuality is I think dominated by the stereotypical youthful, tall, muscular, well-endowed caucasian male.
 That is the sort of ideal.
-However, as much as I try to work out, I don’t see myself fitting that mold very well, though I don’t really not fit that mold as well being six feet tall.
+However, as much as I try to work out, I don’t see myself fitting that mold very well, though I also don’t really not fit that mold as well being six feet tall and having a well proportioned body.

 Making new friends comes with its pros and cons.
-I do feel that I’m exposed to different personalities and have the potential for there to be conflict.
+I do feel that I’m exposed to different personalities and have the potential for there to be conflict, which I try to avoid.
 However, that’s the case in any human interaction.
 It is a bit strange that I’ve had to wait this long to find a group of individuals I can begin to call my people even though I’m still far from integrated into the group.

 Leave a comment